Omega-3s Might Actually Help Your Brain Grow New Cells

 The Big Picture

-And honestly?
-That’s a pretty exciting reason to add a little fish oil (or algae oil) to your daily lineup.
+I think that’s a pretty exciting reason to add a little fish oil (or algae oil) to my daily lineup.

 Your brain’s been working hard for you all these years, might as well give it a little help building a stronger future.